Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Discussion and Implications

 \textbf{Results.} Figure~\ref{fig:comparison} (with extended results in Table~\ref{tab:literature_exploit}) shows the score distributions.
 The five in-the-wild prompts from~\cite{lin2025hidden} had no measurable effect (t-test, $p=.83$).
 In contrast, the very long prompt from~\cite{ye2024we} produced a statistically significant improvement.
 We hypothesize that the five arXiv prompts were ineffective because they conflicted with the explicit review instructions and, by lacking chat-markup tags, failed to capture the LLM’s attention.
-The prompt from~\cite{ye2024we}, despite also lacking markup, benefited from its sheer length, which may have “confused” the LLM into assigning a higher score.
+The prompt from~\cite{ye2024we}, despite also lacking markup, benefited from its sheer length, which may have ``confused'' the LLM into assigning a higher score.
 However, its effect was still significantly weaker than that of our two \texttt{Exploit} prompts (t-test, $p<.05$), which are both shorter.
-In summary, the adversarial prompts discovered in the wild did not meaningfully affect the peer-review process, whereas our controlled experiments demonstrate that prompt injection can indeed manipulate review outcomes.
+In summary, the adversarial prompts discovered in the wild would have had a negligible effect on an LLM used in the peer-review process, whereas our controlled experiments demonstrate that prompt injections can indeed manipulate the review provided by an LLM.